shakesco/shakesco-docs/content/docs/autopayments/sdk.md

 ```

 {{< callout type="info" >}}
 Check if the request is sent to your Shakespay app.
-If you request business check on Business account side, if you request user, check on Personal account side.
+If you request business check on Business wallet side, if you request user, check on [Personal wallet side](https://x.com/shakespay/status/1820573879334576486).
 {{< /callout >}}

 ### Live

 {{< callout type="info" >}}
 Visit [__Shakesco__](https://shakesco.com/pricing "Shakesco") to get fee rates and then get your api keys [here](https://users.shakesco.com).
-If you want to see the fee charged for every transaction, go [__here__](../../autopayments/integration#fees "here")
+If you want to see the fee charged for every transaction, go [__here__](https://shakesco.com/charges "Shakesco")
 {{< /callout >}}

 #### Request user